Drivers-lite/Programs-for-programs/README.md

   Enable the gedit plugin 'external tools'.
 Put the script in a new tool and assign it your favourite shortcut.
 (Also select save document for great results).
 ### Prerequisites:
   'External tools' plugin must be enabled.

+## The [cleanup.bat](https://github.com/Drivers-lite/Programs-for-programs/blob/main/cleanup.bat) batch script (for Windows)
+### Description:
+  Cleans up the executables, jars and class files created while executing the programs in the concerned folder.
+### Currently supports:
+  Deletes .exe, .jar, .class files
+### Usage:
+  Replace the path in first line by the complete path of the concerned folder.
+Then run the batch file to cleanup the redundant files recursively.
+### PRECAUTION:
+  BE EXTRA CAREFUL WHILE PUTTING THE PARENT PATH TO THE FOLDER, OTHERWISRE, SERIOUS DAMAGES MAY BE INCURRED FOR WHICH THE AUTHOR(S)/CONTRIBUTOR(S) SHALL NOT BE HELD RESPONSIBLE.

 Contributions are welcome